vjjan91/eBirdOccupancy/README.md

-# Code for: _Using citizen science to parse climatic and landcover influences on bird occupancy within a tropical biodiversity hotspot_
+# Source code for _Using citizen science to parse climatic and landcover influences on bird occupancy within a tropical biodiversity hotspot_

-This repository contains code and analysis for a manuscript *in review* that uses citizen science data to parse the role of climate and land cover on avian occupancy across the Western Ghats.
+This repository contains code and analysis for a manuscript that uses citizen science data to parse the role of climate and land cover on avian occupancy across the Western Ghats.

 ## [Readable version](https://pratikunterwegs.github.io/eBirdOccupancy/)